 We use these terms in the second RevPAR formula:

 - Total Room Revenue: This is a hotel’s total revenues from the rental of available rooms for a given period.
-It does not include other revenues, such as receipts from restaurants, bars, spas or conference centers.
+However, it does not include other revenues, such as receipts from restaurants, bars, spas or conference centers.

 - Total Available Room-Days: This is the number of rooms available each day times the number of days in the period.
-This does not include rooms used for other purposes.
+However, this does not include rooms used for other purposes.

 The second answer to how to calculate RevPAR is: